 The Nagoya University School of Medicine was originally founded in 1871 (Meiji year 4) by the Nagoya feudal clan as a temporary hospital and temporary medical school.
 With a history and traditions stretching back 140 years, it is one of the oldest medical schools in Japan.
 In 1939 the University became the seventh Imperial University in Japan, with faculties of medicine and science and engineering.
 In 1949, after World War II, it was restarted as Nagoya University under a new education system.

 In 1997 the Department of Health Sciences was established; the School of Medicine thus came to comprise two faculties, Medicine and Health Sciences.
 Then, in 2000, Nagoya University completed organizational strengthening of its graduate schools and, as a graduate university, it restructured the Graduate School of Medicine by reorganizing the basic and clinical medicines into four research fields: Integrated Molecular Medicine, Cell Information Medicine, Function Construction Medicine and Health & Community Medicine.
-In this school year, these four programs have been merged into one program named the Program in Integrated Medicine, in which three divisions, the Division of Basic Medicine, the Division of Clinical Medicine, and the Division of Clinical Pharmacology, have been established.
+In the last school year, these four programs were merged into one program named the Program in Integrated Medicine, in which three divisions, the Division of Basic Medicine, the Division of Clinical Medicine, and the Division of Clinical Pharmacology, were established.
 For the Division of Clinical Pharmacology, we have just launched two new disciplines, Biostatistics and Toxicogenomics, to enhance drug discovery and clinical medicine research.
-Additionally, in the Division of Clinical Pharmacology, we are offering some new joint sub-divisions in order to strengthen the development of individuals with potential capability in drug discovery and those with the ability to accelerate clinical trials, because this is an area in which Japan lags behind other countries.
-These sub-divisions include one developed under an industry-academia collaboration in cooperation with pharmaceutical companies including Novartis Pharmaceuticals Japan and Astellas Pharma Inc., one jointly organized with Meijo University Graduate School of Pharmacy, and one with the Institute of Statistical Mathematics and the Pharmaceuticals and Medical Devices Agency.
+Additionally, the Division of Clinical Pharmacology established new sub-divisions in collaboration with various partners, including Meijo University's Graduate School of Pharmacy, pharmaceutical companies such as Astellas Pharma Inc. under industry-academia partnership, and the Institute of Statistical Mathematics and the Pharmaceuticals and Medical Devices Agency, with the aim of strengthening the development of individuals with potential capability in drug discovery and those with the ability to accelerate clinical trials, because this is an area in which Japan lags behind other countries.

-Simultaneously with the reorganization of the Graduate School of Medicine as described above, we are improving the facilities that support the basis of our education and research, as a result of which the construction of the Graduate School of Medicine's research building No. 3 will be completed during this school year.
-This building will include an anatomy training room for students, a histological/pathological training room, a radioisotope center, and a common-use equipment center.
+Simultaneously, with the reorganization of the Graduate School of Medicine as described above, we are improving the facilities that support the basis of our education and research, as a result of which the construction of the Graduate School of Medicine's research building No. 3 will be completed in June 2014.
+This building will include a dissection training room, a histological/pathological training room, a radioisotope center, and a common-use equipment center.
 The building will also provide space for various project-based studies, including those conducted by endowed chairs and by industry-academia collaborative sub-divisions.
 Biostatistics and Toxicogenomics, the new disciplines which will be established in the Division of Clinical Pharmacology as mentioned earlier, will also be housed in building No. 3, thus improving our education and study environment.

-We aim to have a School of Medicine and Graduate School full of vitality, and intend to put all possible effort into achieving this.
-We appreciate your advice and guidance.
+We aim to have a School and Graduate School of Medicine full of vitality, and intend to put all possible effort into achieving this.
+We appreciate your advice and support.

 Masahide TAKAHASHI, MD, PhD